github-campus-advisors/Campus-Advisor-Training/Module 0/Module 0.1 Assignment.md

 # Assignment 0.1: Getting Started

 1. Register for an account on [github.com](https://github.com/).
-2. [Download, install and configure git](https://git-scm.com/).
+2. [Download] (https://git-scm.com/downloads), install, and [configure](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) git.
 Windows users please install [Git for Windows](https://gitforwindows.org/).
-3. If you are new to Git, GitHub, and the command-line, I recommend [downloading ATOM](https://atom.io/), a text editor, which is available for Mac, Linux, and Windows.
-I will be using ATOM in all of the modules.
+3. If you are new to Git, GitHub, and the command-line, we recommend[downloading ATOM](https://atom.io/), a text editor, which is available for Mac, Linux, and Windows.
+ATOM will be used in all modules.

     #### Mac and Linux Setup
       If you are using a Mac or Linux machine, I would recommend following these instructions to setup the ATOM command-line: